 By design, we created each of those parts so that participants only needed to review a minimal number of multimedia materials at a time.
 Total time to review each part requires no more than 10-15 minutes.
 Course pages also always include a simple way to integrate that part’s information into daily life.

-Click here to see a screenshot of a sample page from the Brain Highways Babies: Reducing Stress course.
+Click here to see a screenshot of a sample page from the Brain Highways Babies: Calm Parents, Happy Baby: Reducing Prenatal and First-Year Stress course.

 We use a combination of audio clips, videos, and handouts to present course information.